runlevel5/box64/README.md

 Notes about Steam
 ----

 Note that Steam is a hybrid 32-bit / 64-bit.
 You NEED box86 to run Steam, as the client app is a 32-bit binary.
 It also uses a 64-bit local server binaries, and that steamwebhelper process is now mendatory, even on the "small mode".
 And that process will eat lots of memory.
-So machine with less the 6Gb of RAM will need a swapfile tp use Steam.
+So machine with less the 6Gb of RAM will need a swapfile to use Steam.

 ----